-- 1. The parent, guardian, or person having control or custody of the child will be contacted (or attempted to be contacted) and provided oral or written notice of the suspension on the day of the infraction.
-In a case where written notice is not or cannot be provided on the day of the incident, it shall be provided to the parent/guardian in person or sent by U.S. mail within 3 school days of the infraction. - 2.
+- 1. Attempts will be made to notify the parent, guardian, or person having control or custody of the child orally or in writing of the suspension on the day of the infraction.
+Written notice shall be provided to the parent/guardian in person or sent by U.S. mail within 3 schools days of the infraction. - 2.
 The Superintendent of Education will be notified of the suspension. - 3.
 The system attendance administrator will be notified of the suspension. - 4.
 The district attorney will be notified of the suspension and provided information relative to this and previous suspensions.
 If warranted, charges will be filed.